 Vegan products are a bit like buses.
 We can crave something and then suddenly 5 retailers will be flogging it.
 I’m certainly not complaining, especially as it gives us a great choice.
 The news that Goodfella’s were launching a vegan frozen pizza onto the market, even though we already loved One Planet Pizza’s own version, meant that those who find it difficult to reach independent vegan stores can still enjoy a dairy free pizza.
 In fact, there’s never been a better time to ‘go vegan’!

-Officially available from the 12th March, some Sainsbury’s stores have them in stock now.
+Officially available from the 12th March, Sainsbury’s initially had exclusivity but we’ve also found them in Asda.
 I was pleased to find my local branch had them in the vegan frozen section.
 Retailing at £2.50, the box appeared to be the same size as the other Goodfella’s products.
 White Rabbit vegan gluten free pizzas and One Planet sell for around the £5 mark, so this was definitely a more purse-friendly alternative.
 The proof is in the eating, as they say.

 Initially I was a little disappointed it was topped with falafel and hummus as opposed to the traditional Margherita, but I know how challenging it can be to find melty vegan cheese.
 Different brands have different flavours and textures.
 It is also something so subjective that the topic of the best dairy free cheese can divide friendships 🙂 It’s a good job I like falafel and hummus as it seems many restaurants presume vegans love the stuff!
 Is it still a pizza without the tomato and/or cheese?
 Interesting to know what the purists make of this.
 You can always add a few extra toppings yourself if you wish, so grab your favourite vegan cheese and sprinkle away.